 - Develop a company-owned community

-The advantage of having your own (on domain) community is obvious.
-Instead of being dependent on the rules and algorithms of the big platforms, you are the provider and define the framework yourself.
-In other words, you run the show and the platform serves as a content hub for your content.
-The visibility of the content is not subject to any algorithms and no posts are going to get deleted arbitrarily.
-Furthermore, such communities offer a wealth of data about customers and their interests and preferences.
+The advantage of having your own community (on domain) is obvious.
+Instead of being dependent on the rules and algorithms of the big platforms, you as a provider define the framework yourself.
+In other words: You have the "house right" and at the same time a content hub for your content.
+The visibility of the content is not subject to any algorithm - and no contributions are deleted.
+In addition, such communities offer a wealth of data on customers and their interests and preferences.

 What are the best steps for building a community?
 Think of the approach as like attending a party or event.
 When you first meet a large group of people you don't know very well or not at all, you may be reluctant to start a conversation.
 As the evening progresses, you'll get to know other people, introduce yourself, and get into conversations.
 Apart from a few rare exceptions, most people wouldn't enter a room and immediately start telling their story or introducing their products.